Loading...

 2. Click Next.

-3. Browse for the desire folder for installing the application.
+3. Browse for the desired folder for installing the application.
 Then click Next.

 4. Click Next.